Companies that use Snap Ads

 All digital advertising network Snap Ads

-Snap Ads We detected 25,802 customers using Snap Ads and 380 customers with estimated renewals in the next 3 months.
+Snap Ads We detected 25,821 customers using Snap Ads and 408 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (48%) and the most common company size is 2-10 employees (62%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We can not detect companies using Snap Ads for mobile app install campaigns only, or for offline conversions.
 We are also unable to detect churned customers for this vendor, only new customers